Roboflow 100 Dataset

 Which domains are covered by the Roboflow 100 dataset?

-The Roboflow 100 dataset spans seven domains, each providing unique challenges and applications for object detection models:
+The Roboflow 100 dataset spans seven diverse domains, offering unique challenges for object detection models:

 What should I include when citing the Roboflow 100 dataset in my research?

-When using the Roboflow 100 dataset in your research, ensure to properly cite it.
-Here is the recommended citation:
+When using the Roboflow 100 dataset, please cite the original paper to give credit to the creators.
+Here is the recommended BibTeX citation:

 Author = {Floriana Ciaglia and Francesco Saverio Zuppichini and Paul Guerrie and Mark McQuade and Jacob Solawetz},